NCEAS/arctic-data-outreach/Website_Pages/Data_Submission.md

 In addition to the web and data tools shown above, the Arctic Data Center provides the ability to access and submit data via the [DataONE REST API](/catalog/#api).
 This allows the community to use many programming languages to add data and metadata to the repository, search for and access data, and automate any process that might otherwise be highly time consuming.
 Most useful to groups with repetitive tasks to perform, such as submitting many data files of the same type, the REST API can be a real time saver.
 For more details, please contact us at [support@arcticdata.io](mailto:support@arcticdata.io).

- The Arctic Data Center currently encodes metadata in the [Ecological Metadata Language (EML)](https://knb.ecoinformatics.org/#external//emlparser/docs/eml-2.1.1/index.html).
+ The Arctic Data Center currently encodes science metadata in the [Ecological Metadata Language (EML)](https://knb.ecoinformatics.org/#external//emlparser/docs/eml-2.1.1/index.html).
+Packaging information (how metadata files are associated with data files) is currently encoded in resource maps using the [Open Archives Initiative Object Reuse and Exchange specification](http://www.openarchives.org/ore).
+Please contact support@arcticdata.io for detailed help with programmatically producing these XML-based files.

 ## Submission Support